Sleep Lab Review

 As much as they are many snoring aids, the sleep lab has a special ability to keep the laryngeal musculature and respiratory muscles in motion at night, as it often relaxes at night, causing snoring.

 By means of magnetic-electronic impulses and vibration, the musculature remains intact and does not relax, but only becomes active when a snoring attack is triggered in order to act directly on the respiration by impulses.
-This treatment can cause the muscles to be so heavily stimulated that they remain active at night permanently.

 Sleep Lab Experiences